thufschmitt/tix-papers/context/nix/general-presentation.md

 - It is possible to know at runtime the type of a value.
-This functionality is used a lot in practice and requires a notion of union types to be useful, as we will see.
+This functionality is used a lot in practice and requires a notion of union types to be useful, as we will see;

-- The fields of the records may have dynamically defined labels (i.e., labels which are defined as the result of the evaluation of an arbitrary expression − provided it evaluates to a string).
+- The fields of the records may have dynamically defined labels (i.e., labels which are defined as the result of the evaluation of an arbitrary expression − provided it evaluates to a string);

 - The language has been existing for ten years without a type-system.
 This naturally led to the introduction of several programing patterns are hard to